busoc/propsect/README.md

 * level    : processing level of the dataset
 * integrity: [hash algorithm](#Supported hash algorithms) to compute the digest of the data files
 * model    : source having generating the dataset

-### period

-* dtstart: start date of a period of activity
-* dtend  : end date of a period of activity
-* source : activity performed during this period

 ### module